 - Easy customization.
-Zoom’s Theme Options panel makes it infinitely easy for web developers to quickly modify typography, colors, and backgrounds.
+Zoom’s Theme Options panel makes it easier for web developers to quickly modify typography, colors, and backgrounds.

 - Translation ready.
-The theme framework is localized, which means that you can translate it into multiple languages to cater to a multilingual audience.
+The theme framework is localized, meaning you can translate it into multiple languages to cater to a multilingual audience.

 WPZoom’s theme framework offers great value for money.
 It comes with some of the most useful features you could want in a theme framework, especially if your website’s viewership is spread out all over the globe.

 Best of all, you’ll also get excellent customer support from professionals.

 Wrapping It Up

 It is fair enough to say that there isn’t one best WordPress theme framework.

 If you evaluate your website’s requirements, skills, and expertise, selecting a theme framework that’s best for you becomes easier.

 We have covered some of the most feature-rich, flexible, and robust WordPress theme frameworks and have presented their main features.
 We hope this article helps you select a powerful theme framework for your next project.

 Which WordPress theme frameworks have you used?
 Which features appeal to you the most in a WordPress theme framework?
 We’d love to hear from you, so let us know in the comments below!